 Part 1: HRPP or IRB Office

-Anyone interested in conducting research involving humans or using their data or biospecimens should get to know their institution’s Human Research Protection Program (HRPP) or Institutional Review Board (IRB) office.
+Anyone interested in conducting research involving humans or using their data or biospecimens should get to know the Human Research Protection Program (HRPP) or Institutional Review Board (IRB) office that will be processing their human research application.
 The professionals in this office help to make sure that the research complies with applicable regulations, relevant ethical standards, and any legal and institutional requirements.

 In Lesson 2, we explained that the Common Rule requirements only apply to federally funded research that qualifies as “human subjects research” under the regulations and that does not qualify for an exemption.
 Generally, only “non-exempt human subjects research” needs to undergo IRB review and approval under the Common Rule.